 - The Shure Beta 52A on kick drums

 - The Neumann U 87 on voice over

 The list could go on.
 For more information on popular microphones for certain instruments and applications, check out My New Microphone's Top Recommended Microphones And Accessories.

-Other microphones are go-to’s for certain engineers when it comes to certain instruments, sounds, or miking techniques.
+Other microphones are go-to's for certain engineers regarding certain instruments, sounds, or miking techniques.

 But this isn't always the case.

-Sometimes we aren’t sure which microphone would sound best in a certain situation.
-The instrument, instrument amplification (if any), voice type (if vocals), room acoustics, environmental noise, microphone preamplifiers, and may more factors need to be taken into account.
+Sometimes we aren't sure which microphone would sound best in a certain situation.
+The instrument, instrument amplification (if any), voice type (if vocals), room acoustics, environmental noise, microphone preamplifiers, and many more factors need to be considered.